orfeon/gcp-python-dsclient/README.rst

     """
     df = client.query(query_string) # Use lquery() for large data.

-    # Upload pandas.DataFrame to existing table on BigQuery.
+    # Upload(Append) pandas.DataFrame to existing table on BigQuery.
     client.load(df, "your_dataset.your_table")
     # Override existing table.
     client.load(df, "your_dataset.your_table", append=False)